Keen-VPN/vpn-backend-service/README.md

 4. Test thoroughly
 5. Submit a pull request

-## License
+## 📄 License

-MIT License - see LICENSE file for details

-## Support

-For deployment issues, see [NETLIFY_DEPLOYMENT.md](./NETLIFY_DEPLOYMENT.md) For general support, create an issue in the repository
+This project is licensed under the MIT License.